-Welcome to the 2022-2023 school year!
-All staff members of our River Delta USD team have been hard at work preparing for the new school year.
-We are excited to welcome all new and returning students to school on Wednesday, August 10th.
+Welcome to the 2023-2024 school year!
+All staff members of our River Delta USD team have been hard at work preparing the classrooms and campuses for the new school year.
+We are excited to welcome all new and returning students to school on Wednesday, August 9, 2023.